Stools - floating

 Floating, greasy stools that are foul smelling may be due to severe malabsorption, especially if you are losing weight.
 Malabsorption means your body is not properly absorbing nutrients.

-If a change in diet has caused floating stools or other health problems, try to determine which food is to blame.
-Eliminating this from your diet may be helpful.
+If a change in diet has caused floating stools or other health problems, try to find which food is to blame.
+Avoiding this food may be helpful.

 Tell your doctor or nurse if you have changes in your stools or bowel movements.
 Contact your doctor or nurse immediately if you have bloody stools with weight loss, dizziness, and fever.